aleemont1/esiot-23-24-assignment3/river-monitoring-service/Server/src/main/java/org/mqttserver/policy/README.md

-this folder contains all policies in order to retrieve the correct response.
+this folder contains all policies in order to retrieve the correct behaviour of the system.